JoinColony/colonyJS/docs/_Intro_GetStarted.md

 order: 2
 ---

 This page will show you how to use colonyJS to connect to the network, create a token, create a colony, and make a payment.
-We will be using the `rinkeby` test network, so make sure you have an Ethereum wallet with some test Ether before getting started.
-If you have never created a wallet or requested test Ether, check out [this article](https://medium.com/compound-finance/the-beginners-guide-to-using-an-ethereum-test-network-95bbbc85fc1d).
+We will be using the `goerli` test network, so make sure you have an Ethereum wallet with some test Ether before getting started.
+If you have never created an Ethereum wallet, check out [this article](https://medium.com/compound-finance/the-beginners-guide-to-using-an-ethereum-test-network-95bbbc85fc1d).
+For test Ether, you can use the [Goerli Authenticated Faucet](https://faucet.goerli.mudit.blog).

 ## Prerequisites